Sponsored by American National

 One caveat: Starting in 2026, 401(k) catch-up contributions must be made on a Roth basis for workers earning more than $150,000, which could affect tax planning.

 There’s also a new opportunity for those in their early 60s.
-Workers ages 60 through 63 may be eligible for a “super catch-up” contribution of up to $11,250, significantly increasing how much they can set aside in a short period.
+Workers ages 60 through 63 might be eligible for a “super catch-up” contribution of up to $11,250, significantly increasing how much they can set aside in a short period.

 Kate Feeney, CFP® and vice president at Summit Place Financial Advisors, notes that this could bring total elective deferrals plus catch-up contributions to as much as $35,750 per year, or roughly $143,000 over four years.